Updated on August 28, 2022

 - Nationwide: This was pretty much the worst ad of the evening, hands-down.
 A kid describes the life he has, or would’ve had if he hadn’t been…killed.
 By something no amount of insurance would’ve prevented or assisted.
 Not only is it bleak and doesn’t sell their product, but it comes off as offensive.

 Katy Perry, Missy Elliott, and Lenny Kravitz were this year’s halftime show stars, with Katy getting top billing.
-However, this was one of the weirdest halftime shows I’ve ever seen; I was about to change channels to the Puppy Bowl, but then I saw stuff like, well, this:
+However, this was one of the weirdest halftime shows I’ve ever seen; I was about to change channels to the Puppy Bowl, but then I saw stuff like, well, Katy Perry and dancing sharks.

 Which spurred me and others on Twitter to have fun making various references to our old pal, 70s Hanna-Barbera cartoon star Jabberjaw: